CrystalCrack/RV32-CPU/README.md

 ## RV32I CPU 设计和验证

+This project runs at `Ubuntu 22.04`.

-RTL designs located at `core/vsrc`
+RTL designs are located at `core/vsrc`.

 ### Initialization
 **run initialzation script**